researchstudio-sat/webofneeds/documentation/designissues/reputation.md

 ### Privacy-enhanced Reputation Service Approach

 The problem with the previous approach is mostly that reputation service providers collect too much private user data and therefore have too much power.
-They must be trusted but cannot transparently be controlled from paying and interacting users.
+They must be trusted but cannot be effectively controlled from paying and interacting users.